ivamsee7/ivamsee7/README.md

 - 🔭 I’m currently working on Front-end Projects
 - 🌱 I’m currently learning Java and Advanced JavaScript
-- 💬 Ask me about Python Full Stack Programming.
+- 💬 Ask me about Python Full Stack Programming
 - 📫 How to reach me: vamsyshekhar.vv@gmail.com
 - ⚡ Fun fact: Despite the fact that their names include the same word, JavaScript has nothing to do with Java
 -